Introduction

 My Role

-I led the UX design, working with a UI designer to define user flows and translate stakeholder requirements into development-ready features.
+Led UX decisions, defining user flows and translating stakeholder requirements into development-ready features.

 Impact